Gerber Life Accident Protection

 What are common exclusions I should know about?

-AD&D policies commonly include exclusions and limitations.
-The specific list depends on the plan and state form, but exclusions often relate to non-accidental causes, certain high-risk activities, or other scenarios defined in the contract.
-The best practice is to review the policy’s exclusions section before enrolling.
+AD&D policies commonly include exclusions and limitations — and understanding them before enrolling is important.
+The specific list depends on the plan and state form, but exclusions in typical AD&D plans often relate to non-accidental causes of death or injury, deaths resulting from illness or disease, self-inflicted injuries, participation in certain high-risk activities or illegal activities, and other scenarios specifically defined in the contract.
+The best practice is to review the policy’s exclusions section before enrolling and to confirm that the specific risks you’re most concerned about are covered rather than excluded.
+If you have questions about how specific scenarios are treated, contact us before completing enrollment.

 Will AD&D replace disability insurance?